pixnet/OpenAdViewability/README.md

 * Unlike OpenVV it doesn't require Flash support from the browser.
 It tracks the viewability across all web browser platforms.
 * It tracks viewability even if the ad element is within the friendly-iframe.

 Note: It does not track 'Viewable Video Impression'.
-It only tracks viewable impressions for ad element as a whole.
+It only tracks viewable impressions for the ad element as a whole.

 ## Usage